 2.)
-"Body" is also paint & body ("P&B") work.
-My shop does NOT do this sort of work.
-Instead, I serve two roles in this area: a.)
-Am a quality assurance supervisor for Porsche owners that prefer not to deal with the intricacies of ensuring whatever P&B work is done to their car, is done correctly. b.)
-I prep a car or body parts for the paint & body shop that will do your P&B work.
-In either case, my shop can assume responsibility to fine tune body parts once P&B is completed---or supervise the P&B shop to make final adjustments if they're capable.
-My shop assumes these roles because many paint & body shops do not have the skills & craftsmanship to correctly attend a Porsche's disassembly and reassembly.
-Even supposedly "high quality" paint & body shops are increasingly lacking the skilled people to do high quality work.
+Body also refers to "paint & body" (P&B) work.
+GP AutoWerks does NOT do P&B work.
+Instead, GP serves two roles in this area: a.)
+As a quality assurance supervisor for Porsche owners that prefer not to deal with the intricacies of P&B work. b.)
+GP preps a car or body parts for the paint & body shop that will do the P&B work.
+In either case, GP can assume responsibility to fine tune body parts once P&B is completed to ensure Porsche fit standards being satisfied.

-Does it cost you more for my assuming responsibility for quality assurance?
-If you value your sanity and only want to see your Porsche in good order when all's said and done... my body work supervision is a bargain you'll value.
+Does it cost you more for GP assuming responsibility for quality assurance?
+If you value your sanity and only want to see your Porsche in good order when all's said and done...
+GP body work supervision is a bargain you'll value.